dwight-foster/stock-market-project/README.md

 It is not that great but it is a cool starter program if you are trying to do something like this.
 It uses a on policy dqn to make trading decisions.
 It is passed data scraped from finviz.com.
 WARNING ALL DATA FROM FINVIZ IS DELAYED BY 15 MINUTES.
 The model is a combination of an lstm and a linear layer.
 The LSTM is passed the price data for the stock while the linear layers are passed information about the company and the amount of money it has.
+## Suggestions
+Although I would not use this bot to trade one thing you could use it for is which stocks are doing the best on the day.
+This could help you see many more stocks and choose which ones are the best.

 If someone wants me to make a video going over everything in it I will happily do so.
 You can email me at this address with any questions or requests: dwightf404@gmail.com.